Key Points

 Communication: Exchanging information about the change to build shared understanding.

-• Purpose: To inform and persuade employees about the change.
+Purpose: Communication aims to inform and persuade employees about the change.

 Support: Providing assistance, resources, and encouragement to facilitate adoption of change.